 Normally, a student must have graduated from high school at least two years prior to the semester for which he or she is seeking special student admission.
 Exceptions are described in the categories below.

-A student who has been denied degree-seeking status for a given semester at UW-Green Bay may not enroll as a special student for that semester, and will be subject to review by the Admissions Review Committee when applying for subsequent semesters.
+A student who has been, or who is likely to be, denied degree-seeking status for a given semester at UW-Green Bay may not enroll as a special student for that semester, and will be subject to review by the Admissions Review Committee when applying for subsequent semesters.
 Also, a student not in good standing at another college may be denied special student status at UW-Green Bay.

 Because of enrollment limits, the number of courses which may be taken by special students may be limited.

 Special: Students who have not previously earned a baccalaureate degree and are not currently pursuing a degree at UW-Green Bay, are classified as specials, subject to the admission standards mentioned above.

 Post Baccalaureate or Graduate Special: These are students who have already earned a baccalaureate degree (or higher) and are enrolled in undergraduate-level or graduate-level coursework but are not pursuing a degree at UW-Green Bay.